AarynSmith/aarynsmith.github.io/content/resume.md

 projects:
   enable: true
   list:
-    - title: ztDNS
+    - title: COBOL Modernization
-      meta: Open Source
+      meta: HFSI
       tagline: >-
-        Created a custom DNS server for ZeroTier VPN Service that integrates with the ZeroTier API to provide DNS entries for other devices on the network.
+        Converted 16-bit COBOL banking programs to Go/Python, eliminating $22K/year in legacy maintenance costs.
+        Automated data conversion for 50K+ records, reducing manual processing from 40 hrs → 12 hrs/week
+      # tagline: >-
+      #   Modernized COBOL programs to work in updated environments.
+Recreated
+      #   workflows for several 16-bit COBOL programs in modern languages to
+      #   work in 32- and 64-bit environments.
+Programs were converted to Go,
+      #   C++, or Python.
     - title: RoundUp Program
       meta: HFSI
       tagline: >-
+        Developed real-time transaction processing for 8 regional banks, increasing customer savings by 18% Optimized SQL queries handling 1M+ daily transactions (latency ↓ 65%)
+      # tagline: >-
-        Developed rewards program for a bank.
-Developed program, user interaction, and workflow for a program that read customer purchase amounts from real time activity file, rounded to the nearest dollar, and applied credit to customer savings accounts.
+      #   Developed rewards program for a bank.
+Developed program, user
+      #   interaction, and workflow for a program that read customer purchase
+      #   amounts from real time activity file, rounded to the nearest dollar,
-    - title: COBOL Conversion
-      meta: HFSI
-      tagline: >-
-        Modernized COBOL programs to work in updated environments.
-Recreated workflows for several 16-bit COBOL programs in modern languages to work in 32- and 64-bit environments.
-Programs were converted to Go, C++, or Python.
+      #   and applied credit to customer savings accounts.

     - title: Email Migration
       meta: HFSI
       tagline: >-
         Implemented Google-Hosted Email.
 Transitioned mailboxes to Google G Suite hosted email.
 Trained employees on new email features and G Suite workflows.
+        Reduced downtime from previous hosted provider with zero loss of data, and zero downtime.
-    - title: VDI Investigation
+    - title: VDI Implementation
       meta: HFSI
       tagline: >-
         Prototyped and tested VDI solutions for use in a SAAS environment.
         Evaluated cost versus return on investment for VDI solutions from Amazon and VMware to determine viability for offering a VDI product to customers.
+        Saved Company $120,000 in hardware costs vs implementing full bare metal and
+    - title: ztDNS
+      meta: Open Source
+      tagline: >-
+        Created a custom DNS server for ZeroTier VPN Service that integrates with the ZeroTier API to provide DNS entries for other devices on the network.
 information:
   enable: false
   list:

     # - title: Certifications
     #   items:
     #     - details: 2020 FreeCodeCamp - Full Stack
-    #     - details: 2020 FreeCodeCamp - Information Security
+    # #     - details: 2020 FreeCodeCamp - Information Security
     #     - details: 2020 FreeCodeCamp - Front End Libraries
     #     - details: 2020 FreeCodeCamp - APIs and Microservices
     #     - details: 2020 FreeCodeCamp - Responsive Web Design